neural-stem-cell-institute/RPE-CITE-Seq/README.md

 # Single-Cell-Transcriptome-and-Surfaceome-Profiling-of-the-Adult-Human-Retinal-Pigment-Epithelium
+## About
-Codes used for CITE-Seq analysis
+This repository contains scripts used for computational and statistical analysis associated with this article:
+-"Single Cell Transcriptome and Surfaceome Profiling of the Adult Human Retinal Pigment Epithelium"